Polarbeargo/CarND-Path-Planning-Project/README.md

         * If there is no car left and there is a left lane change to left.
         * else deaccelerate.

-    3. Not too close & If vehicle are not on the center lane:
+    3. Not too close & If the vehicle is not in the center lane:

-        * If vehicle in the left lane and not the change_lane_right condition or in the right lane and not the change_lane_left condition back to the center lane.
+        * If the vehicle in the left lane and not the change_lane_right condition or in the right lane and not the change_lane_left condition back to the center lane.
         * Accelerate velocity if velocity lower than max velocity.